NicoloMoretti/barracks/docs/scripting-guide.md

 up-jump-dynamic
 up-jump-rule

-xs-script-call (might return in I don't find a better way to use it)
+xs-script-call (might return if I don't find a better way to use it)

 up-get-search-state